aopal/sgt/_dm notes/Misc/endings.md

 - Players prevents one of the first three occurrences
 - Immog is killed by players or Ormen
   - Make Achiel reveal himself at this point?
+- Players ignore Immog's resurrection, focus on the social things in the town instead
+  - doing this may well lead to derailing one of the above scenarios